πŸ”§ Expert automotive guides trusted by 250,000+ readers monthly

 Inspect each pin and socket closely.
 Clean light corrosion with contact cleaner, then dry the connector before you apply dielectric grease.

 Straighten a slightly bent pin with needle-nose pliers, but replace the connector if the metal feels weak or loose.
-A cheap connector can save you hours of repeat testing.
+A replacement connector may save you hours of repeat testing when the original terminals no longer hold firm contact.

 Faulty Converter Boxes